Friday, 19 July 2013

 Some colour to temper the intimidating bogs below Monadh Mor

 We decided that this was a more sensible option and so it proved.
-We found a perfect camp site next to the Allt Luineag just below the lump of Tom Dubh which is classified as a top.
-After a brew and putting up the tent, we set out in the early evening sunshine to climb the rock strewn slopes of Monadh Mor.
+We found a perfect campsite next to the Allt Luineag just below the lump of Tom Dubh which is classified as a top.
+After a brew and putting up the tent, we set out in the early evening sunshine to climb the rock-strewn slopes of Monadh Mor.
 We were rewarded with great views of the eastern Cairngorms.
 Ben Macdui was in cloud but the sunlight illuminated The Devil's Peak and the bulk of Beinn Bhrotain ahead.
 There are two cairns on the hill and a pleasant ridge walk across the mountain before a brief but steep descent.
 The winds had whipped up as we crossed the bealach and climbed up the steep blocky granite slopes to Beinn Bhrotain.
-There is a lot of cairn building at the summit as well as one of the ugly cylindrical trig points.
+There are a lot of cairns built at the summit as well as one of the ugly cylindrical trig points.

 We returned by much the same route but took in the other top on Monadh Mor and descended via a burn to the camp.
 Ptarmigan were very evident throughout this part of the walk with young birds still being protected by their parents, the mothers giving us several demonstrations of their broken wing sketch to divert us away from their young.
 We were in the unusual position of being back at the tent and eating by 8:30pm.
 The fresh breeze kept the midges at bay and we sat and watched the sun retire into the clouds over over Braeriach.
 John took to his bivvy and overnight we had some rain.